xv/arma3-heli-extraction/README.md

 -----------------
 Support for Community Upgrade Project and Red Hammer Studios mods is included.
 If the script detects that your player unit belongs to a CUP or RHS faction, the extraction helicopter will be part of the said faction.

-RHS support goes beyond non-vanilla helicopters.
-Since RHS units carry custom magazines, support for mod's-exclusive grenades is also included.
-The script will let you use your RHS smoke grenades, including launcher grenades such as an M203 40mm, to mark the landing zone.
+The support goes beyond non-vanilla helicopters.
+Since RHS units carry custom magazines, support for mod's-exclusive throwable grenades is also included.
+The script will also let you use your 40mm underbarrel grenade launcher, such as M203 and GP-25, from both mods to mark the landing zone.

 ACE Compatibility
 -----------------